 Best practices for organizing teams in Microsoft Teams

 Teams are collections of people who gather together around a common goal.
 This group of people may be within a department or across the organization.
 What brings them together is the outcome they are driving toward.
 Members of a team may work at a different pace or create assets differently, but in our experience they often collaborate quickly with each other, a process we call "high velocity teamwork."

-Before creating a team in your product, it's a good practice to think about the goal, project, or work items and the organization’s people who can help deliver it collaboratively.
+Before creating a team, think about the goal, project, or work items and who in your organization can help deliver it collaboratively.
 Once you've identified them, add these people or groups to a team to start collaborating.
 Because membership can change over time, it's a good idea to designate multiple owners for each team.
 For more information, see Managing teams.

 Take a look at this short video to see some examples of how to structure cross-organizational or single purpose teams:

-When you first roll out Teams, we recommend starting with a small number of team members to brainstorm as you move forward, and then add new people or groups as you go.
-The great thing with Microsoft Teams, is that when you add new people or groups, they can quickly get up to speed on what has already been discussed as the conversations and files are available to users regardless of when they join.
-Try to avoid creating different teams that have the same set of members, as this approach may not provide the desired focus to deliver the project or goal.
-Outlook is a great tool for sharing those types of group-wide communications.
+When you first roll out Teams, we recommend starting with a small number of teams and team members.
+Add new people or groups as you go.
+The great thing with Teams is that, when you add new people or groups, they can quickly get up to speed on what's already been discussed, as the conversations and files are available to users regardless of when they join.
+Avoid the temptation to create a bunch of different teams that have the same set of members; instead, create channels in a single team.

 Learn more about working in teams with these quick tips for end users.